Tá leagan Gaeilge den mhír seo ar fáil anseo.

 This guide is for existing and potential Open Data publishers, in particular Government Departments and public bodies who wish to publish Open Data on the data.gov.ie portal.
 In the following sections, we look at some of the stages of publishing Open Data: reviewing what data the organisation manages, identifying what data should be published as Open Data, ensuring the data is compliant with the recommendations in the Open Data Technical Framework, and publishing data as Open Data on data.gov.ie.

-If you have any questions about publishing Open Data, please contact the Department of Public Expenditure NDP Delivery and Reform at opendata@per.gov.ie .
+If you have any questions about publishing Open Data, please contact the Open Data Team in the Department of Public Expenditure, Infrastructure, Public Service Reform and Digitalisation at opendata@per.gov.ie .

 When considering the publication of Open Data, it is important for a public body to develop a clear understanding of all the data it holds.